Flow (video game): PlayStation versions

 The PlayStation 3 version of Flow features enhanced visuals and three additional playable organisms: one that can move with a short burst of speed, one that can paralyze other creatures, and one that lunges toward its prey's weak point.
 The worm creature from the original game was given the ability to move faster, while the jellyfish may now create a vortex to attract small creatures.
 These special moves are activated by hitting any button on the controller.
 When the player reaches the bottom plane with each creature, the next creature type is unlocked and becomes selectable at the beginning of the game.
-The PlayStation 3 version features a multiplayer mode for up to four players; a game in progress can be joined at any time, players may play different creatures if they desire so.
+The PlayStation 3 version features a multiplayer mode for up to four players; a game in progress can be joined at any time, and players may play as different creatures.
 The PlayStation Portable version contains all the features introduced by the PlayStation 3 version, but reduces the size of each plane.
-On November 20, 2007, the PlayStation 3 version received an add-on pack that allows players joining a multiplayer game to select their creatures.
-The pack also includes new enemies, food types, and a playable creature with a shield ability.